 In other words, a non-fungible token is akin to receiving a glimmering token in an old-school arcade that can only be used for specific games; every coin you use is non-divisible or refundable.
 Unlike ERC-20, NFTs cannot be interchangeable with other tokens.

 Therefore, non-fungible tokens possess three irresistible characteristics — uniqueness, rarity, and indivisibility — for crypto artists and creators.

 Do we really need NFTs?
 NFTs empower digital artists to watermark their work across the entire digital economy.
 For instance, music creators can use NFTs to monetize their music and enforce IP rights to prevent piracy.
 At the receiving end, collectors of art would find that the process of collecting digital art is simplified and authenticated.

 One of the growing real-world adaptations of NFTs is NBA Top Shots – a platform built on FLOW blockchain that allows users to capture highlights of the NBA games and mint them into NFTs.
 In February 2021, the sales of Top Shots NFTs skyrocketed to over $218 million.
 As of the time of writing, the crypto art economy is valued at $100 million.

-As the world moves towards a digital economy post-pandemic, NFTs may just be the key to accelerate the digitalization process.
+As the world moves towards a digital economy post-pandemic, NFTs may just be the key to accelerating the digitalization process.